 - Configure the connection to your YouTrack server:

 Alternatively, you can generate a permanent token for your YouTrack account and paste the token into the Password input field.
 You can revoke a permanent token at any time, so they're safer to store in an IDE than a password.
-To learn how to generate a permanent token for YouTrack, see Manage Permanent Tokens.
+To learn how to generate a permanent token for YouTrack, see Create a Permanent Token.

 - Click the OK button.